NCCA/Lectures/CAAG/Inheritance/slides.md

 ```

-- Will call the Derived constructor but still bind the method for the Base type.
+- Will call the Derived constructor but still bind the method for the Base type as the compiler doesn't know the concrete type.

 ---

 ## Meet the V-Table

 - In the previous example the automatic variables are bound to the correct method, however the dynamic (heap) objects are not.
-- This is because [*dynamic dispatch*](https://en.wikipedia.org/wiki/Dynamic_dispatch) or *runtime polymorphism* need a little more work
+- This is because [*dynamic dispatch*](https://en.wikipedia.org/wiki/Dynamic_dispatch) or *runtime polymorphism* needs a little more work
 - This also means there will be more code overhead and perhaps slowdowns added to our code

 --